-One question you might ask is whether Ms. Associate actually asserted the second part of the major premise, that is, that features f_1 and f_2 are relevant to determining whether a defendant was operating his vehicle.
+One question you might ask is whether Ms. Associate actually asserted the second part of the major premise, that is, that features $f_1$ and $f_2$ are relevant to determining whether a defendant was operating his vehicle.
 You will find in many cases in legal writing that the authors leave that part of the major premise unstated.
 It is nevertheless implied by the fact that the author has described the reasoning of the judges in the Cited Case, noting that they referred to those facts in their analysis.
-The assertion of the relevance of f_1 and f_2 is implied or enthymematic.
+The assertion of the relevance of $f_1$ and $f_2$ is implied or enthymematic.

-An enthymeme is just an argument in a form where a premise or conclusion is left unstated.
+For our purposes, an enthymeme is just an argument in a form where a premise or conclusion is left unstated.
 As an example, imagine a politician making the following argument: